wmdataphys/UncertaintyAwareBotDetection/README.md

 Note that we have already included the [Multiplicative Normalizing Flows](https://github.com/janosh/torch-mnf) within the models folder.
 For more information regarding this package please follow the provided links.

+More information regarding the [BLOC](https://github.com/anwala/bloc) dependency can be found in the __BLOC Feature Generation__ section.

 # Uncertainty Aware Bot Detection